 The systems involved are complicated.
 While the water cycle is, in a vacuum, easy enough to teach grade school children, human interaction with it has dramatically complicated the simple story with which we’re familiar.
 Unconscionable perversions typify our relationship with arguably our most precious nonrenewable resources; we flush our wastes with it and nearly half of urban water use is for landscaping, billions of gallons of that for golf courses.
 It is not surprising, then, that our systems are broken: impervious surfaces in Los Angeles result in $500 million in annual expenditures on flood control to take water ‘away’ and $1 billion to import it (Hawken, Lovins, & Lovins, 1999b).
 Why don’t insurance companies intervene to redesign such systems with the express intention of reducing flood claims and risk in their customer territories?
 Other major industries with significant, quantifiable risk exposure to water security include mining and energy.
 In 2007, a drought forced the US Tennessee Valley Authority to reduce its hydropower generation by nearly a third, losing $300 million in power generation (Boccaletti et al., 2010).
 We persist in developing systems that are out of harmony with the overall system at our own peril.
-As David Brower is famous for saying, “There is no business to be done on a dead planet.”(OPFTP, 2012) We must exercise caution when devising solutions, even to the problems we ourselves have created, heeding cautionary tales from Natural Capitalism and others mindful of destabilizing system dynamics; instead of allowing the context to be competing interests in a zero sum game, it behooves us to seek multiple benefits from single interventions.
+As David Brower is famous for saying, “There is no business to be done on a dead planet.”(OPFTP, 2012) We must exercise caution when devising solutions, even to the problems we ourselves have created, heeding cautionary tales from Natural Capitalism and others mindful of destabilizing system dynamics with unintended consequences; instead of allowing the context to be competing interests in a zero sum game, it behooves us to seek multiple benefits from single interventions.
 As we develop these interventions, it is also critical to consider who is providing direction on how to address the issues – think corporate governance; of course Dow wants fertilizer to be part of the solution, and it may well be, but their input must be taken in context and they ought to recuse themselves after providing third-party verified data to support their argument for how and why fertilizer should play a role in avoiding water crises.
 So too, they should be required by law to vouchsafe their products and provide mechanisms for removing them from our water systems.
 This point rings particularly true in the context of the Pharmaceutical industry and their myriad problems with persistent pharmaceuticals in the water supply.
 It is unconscionable that we do not more closely regulate this industry to prevent indirect and unintentional / unwitting consumption of compounds that change brain chemistry.
 If human use is not compelling, add to this the livestock loads and stir in the chemical cocktails that run off from agricultural application… Rachel Carson warned us about such pollutants in the 1960s and we have yet to develop systems to ensure the health of our own water supply.
 Myriad forms of pollution represent additional opportunities for creative problem solvers in Chemistry, Biology, and Engineering.

 Metrics: Tools that span social, environmental, and fiscal